Trigger Point Therapy

 TPI is used to treat many muscle groups, especially those in the arms, legs, neck, upper back, mid-back, and lower back.
 In addition, TPI can be used to treat fibromyalgia and tension headaches.
 TPI also is used to alleviate myofascial pain syndrome (chronic pain involving tissue that surrounds muscle) that does not respond to other treatments.

-You may experience soreness, bruising or tenderness at injection site.
+You may experience soreness, bruising, or tenderness at the injection site.
 This is normal and should dissipate over the next 24-48 hours.
 Stretching can be beneficial in relieving the tightness of muscles and is recommended in preventing further contraction of muscles.

 Most major insurance companies cover TPIs, but individual copays may vary.